 Concepts of Machine Learning

 The module covers computational algorithms for learning from data, data-driven decision making and complex problem solving.
-It provides an introduction to machine learning methods, such as neural networks, fuzzy logic, fuzzy clustering, natural computing, and covers basic concepts of feature selection and generalisation.
+It provides an introduction to machine learning methods, such as neural networks, fuzzy logic, fuzzy clustering, bio-inspired computing, and covers basic concepts of feature selection and generalisation.

 - Discuss essential facts, concepts, principles and theories of machine learning.